 Our businesses are dependent on our customers' hydraulic fracturing and horizontal drilling activities.
 Hydraulic fracturing is an important and common practice that is used to stimulate production of hydrocarbons, particularly natural gas, from tight formations, including shales.
 The process, which involves the injection of water, sand and chemicals under pressure into formations to fracture the surrounding rock and stimulate production, is typically regulated by state oil and natural gas commissions.
 However, federal agencies have asserted regulatory authority over certain aspects of the process.
-For example, the EPA has asserted federal regulatory authority pursuant to the federal Safe Drinking Water Act over certain hydraulic fracturing activities involving the use of diesel fuels and published permitting guidance in February 2014 addressing the performance of such activities using diesel fuels.
+For example, the EPA has asserted federal regulatory authority pursuant to the federal Safe Drinking Water Act over certain hydraulic fracturing activities involving the use of diesel fuel and published permitting guidance in February 2014 addressing the performance of such activities using diesel fuels.
 In 2016, the EPA issued final regulations under the CAA establishing performance standards, including standards for the capture of methane emissions released during hydraulic fracturing.
 In June 2017, the EPA proposed to stay the requirements for a period of two years and revisit implementation of the 2016 methane standards in their entirety.
 In September 2018, the EPA proposed amendments to relax or rescind certain of the 2016 standards.
 Various industry and environmental groups have separately challenged both the methane requirements and the EPA's attempts to delay implementation of the rule.
+In August 2019, the EPA issued additional proposed amendments that would rescind requirements related to the regulation of methane emissions from the oil and gas industry.
+Neither of the proposed rulemakings has been finalized, and implementation remains uncertain.
 The Bureau of Land Management (the "BLM") previously finalized similar limitations on methane emissions from venting and flaring and leaking equipment from oil and natural gas activities on public lands, but in September 2018, the BLM issued a rule that rescinds or relaxes certain of these limitations.
 California and New Mexico have challenged the rule in ongoing litigation.
 As a result, future implementation of both the EPA and BLM methane rules is uncertain at this time.
 However, given the long-term trend towards increasing regulation, future federal regulation of methane and other greenhouse gas emissions from the oil and gas industry remain a possibility.